-Kokkinotrimithia is a village in the Nicosia district in Cyprus.
-It is about 11 kilometres from the city of Nicosia.
+Kokkinotrimithia is a village in the Nicosia district in Cyprus and it is about 11 kilometres from the city of Nicosia.
 According to the inventory in 2011 it had 4.077 residents.
 It borders with Mammary which is at the north of the village, the Paleometocho which is at the south and Akaki which is to the east.
 The residential area of Kokkinotrimithia is divided into three zones, A and B communities and the central village.
 Also Kokkinotrimithia is the industrial area of the capital.

 The population of Kokkinotrimithia is 5000 residents according to the inventory in 2013.
 History Kokkinotrimithia appeared on the Venetian maps as Tremitousa and according to Voustronius, is was given to Belaraz during the 14th century.
 According to the same historian during 1464-1468 it was given to the Venetian Louka Bragdine.
 However the history of Kokkinotrimithia becomes lost in the depth of history until the Age of the copper.